OuyangWenyu/HydroSPDB/README.md

 All "xxx_xxx_analysis.py" scripts are run for training and testing, while all "xxx_xxx_result_sectionx.py" files are used for showing the results.
 To run the testing file, please make sure you have run the corresponding training scripts and saved some cache for input data and trained model.
-If there is no cache for input, it will take much time to do test.
+If there is no cache for input, it will take much time to test models.
 You can use the following code to generate some quickly-accessed binary data:

 ```Shell